Kchams42/SQl_Queries/README.md

 I have been working on improving my SQL knowledge.
 Here are a few of my most recent queries

-This firt query is using the Austin Bikeshare dataset in BigQuery.
-The goal is to find the station where the lingest bikeshare ride started:
+This first query is using the Austin Bikeshare dataset in BigQuery.
+The goal is to find the station where the longest bikeshare ride started:

 WITH longest_used_bike AS (
     SELECT